OleksandrLevinskyi/DataStructAndAlgoDocs/data-structures/binary-heap/BinaryHeap.md

 # Binary Heap
-This is Max Binary Heap Implementation.
+This description outlines Max Binary Heap Implementation.
 Min Binary Heap follows the same logic, but with reversed conditions.
 1 property: `values`

 ### `insert (value): this`